folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 2. In the **Delete Suffix** dialog, click **Delete**.
 A confirmation message appears and the Suffix is deleted.

-## Settings > Orders > Inventory interactions > Instance matching
+## Settings > Orders > Inventory interaction > Instance matching

-This setting enables you to disable the default matching on instances.
-If you prefer to disable  instance matching and therefore always create a new instance for a POL, select the checkbox, **Disable instance matching**.
+Use this setting to disable the default matching on instances.
+When orders are opened they are potentially connected to instances by an automated system search on existing intentory instances by product id.
+If you want to disable instance matching and therefore always create a new instance when opening an order, select the checkbox, **Disable instance matching.**

-## Settings > Orders > Inventory interactions > Inventory interaction defaults
+## Settings > Orders > Inventory interaction > Inventory interactions defaults

-Use this setting to define the default values that will appear in the purchase order line **Create inventory** field depending on the order format: Electronic, Physical, and Other.
-Use the drop down list to select the appropriate default value which will determine the order and inventory interaction when an order is opened:
+Use this setting to determine how materials you are ordering interact with the Inventory app.
+The settings you select here determine the default interaction based on the Order format (Electronic, Physical, P/E Mix, or Other) you select for the order line item.
+The interactions you select can be changed when you add or edit an order line, in the Create inventory field of the Physical resource or E-resource details section of the order line, if needed.

+There are four default interactions you can select:

-*   **Instance, holdings, item.**  Create an instance, holding, and item.
-A location value will also be required on the purchase order line.
+*   **Instance, holdings, item.** Once the order is opened, an instance, holdings, and item are found or created in the Inventory app.
-*   **Instance.**  Create an instance only.
+*   **Instance.** Once the order is opened, an instance is found or created in the Inventory app.
-*   **Instance, holdings.** Create an instance and holding.
-A location value will also be required on the purchase order line.
+*   **Instance, holdings.** Once the order is opened, an instance and holdings are found or created in the Inventory app.
-*   **None.**  No interaction with inventory occurs, nothing is created in Inventory.
+*   **None.** Nothing is found or created in the Inventory app.

-## Settings > Orders > Inventory interactions > Instance status
+## Settings > Orders > Inventory interaction > Instance status

+Use this setting to determine the instance status that is assigned to the instances that are created through opening an order.
+Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.

+For information on managing instance status values, see Settings > Inventory > Instances > Instance status types.

-## Settings > Orders > Inventory interactions > Instance type
+## Settings > Orders > Inventory interaction > Instance type

+Use this setting to determine the instance resource type that is assigned to the instances that are created through opening an order.
+Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.

+For information on managing instance type values, see Settings > Inventory > Instances > Resource types.

-## Settings > Orders > Inventory interactions > Loan type
+## Settings > Orders > Inventory interaction > Loan type

+Use this setting to determine the loan type that is assigned to the items that are created through opening an order.
+Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.
+For information on managing loan type values, see Settings > Inventory > Loan types.